monkeydevtools/treepath-python/README.md

 ```
 Any single argument function can be used as an operator.
 This example uses a Regular Expression to finds
-planets that end with s.
+planets that end with the letter s.

 ```python
 name_ends_with_s = re.compile(r"\w+s").match